mediasuitenz/bootstrap/INSTALL.md

 ## Package manager (homebrew)

 Quite a few things can be installed via homebrew using `brew install`.
-You can use `brew search` to find packages and `brew list` to see installed packages
+You can use `brew search` to find packages and `brew list` to see installed packages.
+If you have any problems try running `brew doctor` as a first step

 - Installs
     - homebrew `ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"`